QratorLabs/stream-data-processor/docs/udf-implementation.md

   converting.

 Therefore, the most important part of every UDF is a `RecordBatchHandler` that is doing all useful work.
-See [full list](computation-graph.md#RecordBatchHandler) of currently implemented `RecordBatchHandler`s.
+See the [full list](computation-graph.md#RecordBatchHandler) of currently implemented `RecordBatchHandler`s.